Pixel-Master/File-Find/README.md

 	<p align="left">
   <img src="https://github.com/Pixel-Master/Pixel-Master.github.io/blob/main/File-Find/screenshots/File%20Find%20screenshot%20dark.png?raw=true" height="250">

 	* **Name**: Input needs to match the name of a file exactly, ignoring case.
-Also supports unix shell-style wildcards, which are not the same as regular expressions. (also ignoring case)
+Also supports unix shell-style wildcards, which are not the same as regular expressions (also ignoring case).
-	* **Name contains**: The name of a file must contain input, ignoring case
+	* **Name contains**: The name of a file must contain input, ignoring case.
-    * **File Type**: Select groups of files that should be included in search results"
+    * **File Type**: Select groups of files that should be included in search results.
     * **Directory**: The Directory to search in.
     *
 - **Properties**